zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 Make a map.
 We need some data.
 Vector data is the geometric data that forms the backbone of GIS analysis.
 Some of it is represented as points (such as towns), some of it is lines (like streets) and some is polygons (like countries.)
 Make a make with Data from Edinburgh, Scotland.
 Find out relationships withinin neighborhoods, where people shop, go to school, vote, and the roads they travel on.
 There is tons of open spatial data ready to use on the internet.
-Start searching for the familiar file-type 'shapefile'.
-Not really a single file, these 'data-folder' packages contain both geometry imagery and other data files wrapped into a zip package, and are an excellent place to start a data search.
+Start searching for the familiar file-type 'shapefile', an excellent place to start a data search.

+*Not really a single file, a **shapefile** is a geospatial data-folder package which containts data, geometries (point, line or shapes) and location, usually lat-long coordinates, all wrapped into a zip package.
+Such information could alternatively be saved in a table, with lat.long data, or as a geoJson (a java geospatial data structure)*.

 Search for:
-'edinburgh shapefile'
+**'edinburgh shapefile'**

 ![](edinShape.png)